<> <> <> <>

 Milia are tiny white bumps, often under the eye area that can be caused by thick moisturiser on the delicate skin.

-Step four: Moisturiser
+Step 4: Moisturiser

 Locking in that hydration makes sure that your skin won’t dry out from your treatment.
 Choosing a moisturiser depends on your skin type.
 If you have oily skin, you’ll likely prefer a lightweight gel cream.
 Those with drier skin might prefer a thicker night cream texture.